-- Did the employer invest in improving the employee's labour market position during the term of the employment contract, such as by paying for retraining to another job?
+Did the employer invest in improving the employee's labour market position during the term of the employment contract, such as by paying for retraining to another job?
 In that case, the employer can deduct the investment from the transition payment.
-It may only do so if the conditions of the Transition Payment Cost Deduction (Conditions) Decree are met. - The employer may not deduct the amount it has paid for the employee's individual budget from the transition payment.
+It may only do so if the conditions of the Transition Payment Cost Deduction (Conditions) Decree are met.
+It may only do so if the conditions of the Transition Payment Cost Deduction (Conditions) Decree are met.